saleslessa/Dharma/Readme.md

 ## Global design

-The project uses microservices approach.
+The project uses service oriented architecture approach.
 For that, each entity is managed by a service called `block`.
 To serve these blocks, there is a *core library* that abstracts interaction between blocks, logging / tracing information and also provides the interfaces to be implemented by blocks in order to make blocks follow same pattern.
 Below is a diagram that show a general idea of the project architecture:

 ![Global Design](images/globalDesign.png)